Prescription delivery with LloydsPharmacy

 Do you deliver refrigerated medicines?

-Medication that needs to be stored in the fridge can be dispensed with Echo by LloydsPharmacy.
-Chilled (cold-chain) medication is sent via the Royal Mail 24-hour signed-for service and each box is packed with Woolcool Insulation.
-Find out more about chilled medication delivery here.
+Medication that needs to be stored in the fridge can be dispensed with LloydsDirect by LloydsPharmacy.
+Chilled (cold-chain) medication is sent temperature-controlled and delivered within 24 hours.